 About

-» View Morgan's Curriculum Vitae
+View Morgan's Curriculum Vitae

 I was born October 3, 1944 in Hendersonville, North Carolina and grew up on the family farm in the Green River valley of the Blue Ridge Mountains.
 As a teenager I was interested in composing music as well as in writing poetry and fiction.
-But I was encouraged to study science in those "Beat the Russian" years after the first Sputnik was launched.
+But I was encouraged to study science in those "Beat the Russians" years after the first Sputnik was launched.
 After starting out in engineering and applied mathematics at North Carolina State University, I transferred to UNC-Chapel Hill and graduated in 1965 with a B.A. in English.
 In 1968 I received a Master of Fine Arts degree from UNC-Greensboro.

 My first story was written in the sixth grade, on a day when the rest of the class visited the Biltmore House near Asheville.
-I did not have the three dollars for the trip, and rather than let me sit idle all day my teacher, Dean Ward, suggested I write a story describing how a man lost in the Canadian Rockies, without gun or
+I did not have the three dollars for the trip, and rather than let me sit idle all day my teacher, Dean Ward, suggested I write a story describing how a man lost in the Canadian Rockies, without gun or knife, makes his way back to civilization All day I sat in the classroom by myself working at the details of my character's escape from the wilderness.
+I was so absorbed in my story I was surprised to find the other students had returned that afternoon.

 My first writing teacher was the novelist Guy Owen at N.C.
 State.
 He encouraged me to write stories and poems about the place and people where I had grown up.
 One day he brought one of my stories to class, an account of visiting a great-grandmother in an old house in the mountains, and announced he had wept when he read the story.
 This was better praise than I had gotten in math classes, and I was hooked on writing.